Lectures on mean curvature flow of surfaces: Flow through singularities

-i.e. we shift $X_0$ to the space-time origin, parabolically dilate by $\lambda_i\to \infty$, and pass to a subsequential limit.
+i.e. one shifts $X_0$ to the space-time origin, parabolically dilates by $\lambda_i\to \infty$, and passes to a subsequential limit.
 By Husiken's monotonicity formula and the compactness theorem for integral Brakke flows, tangent-flows always exit and are always self-similarly shrinking.
-The assumption that $\mathcal{M}$ has a neck-singularity at $X_0$ means that